motorang.com HOME SITEMAP BUMERANG MOTORRAD REISEN SCHRAUBEREIEN SONSTIGES [Suche] [Forum] [Shop]

 Note

 I made this page about Huberts patented snow chains, because I am happy of having him make these devices.
-The Staudacher family does not have internet at home.
+The Staudacher family does not have a homepage yet.

-I do not get provision for that, but:
+Why would I recommend to get Staudacher snow chains?
+I do not get a kickback for that, but:

-Some of my friends have these chains and are very satisfied.
+Me and many of my friends operate these chains and are very happy with them.
 Also, we hear good things about them on our winter rallye, the

 Tauerntreffen.